petrroll/EditDistanceHS/README.md

-A haskell implementation of Edit Distance alghoritm.
+A haskell implementation of Edit Distance algorithm.